emscripten-core/emscripten/site/source/docs/api_reference/trace.h.rst

    The current timestamp is associated with this data.

-   *This is not yet used on the server side.*

 .. c:function:: void emscripten_trace_exit_context(void)

    :rtype: void

    The current timestamp is associated with this data.

-   *This is not yet used on the server side.*

 .. c:function:: void emscripten_trace_task_start(int task_id, const char *name);